sjcode236/pyth/multithread.md

 multiprocessing and multithreading:-
 In Python, the choice between multiprocessing and multithreading depends on whether your task is "waiting" for something else or doing heavy "thinking."
 - Multithreading is for I/O-bound tasks (waiting for network, disk, or user input).
 It lets multiple tasks appear to run at once while sharing the same memory.
 - Multiprocessing is for CPU-bound tasks (heavy calculations).
 It bypasses Python's Global Interpreter Lock (GIL) by giving each task its own CPU core and memory space
+Multithreading allows multiple tasks to run within a single process.
+Because Python’s Global Interpreter Lock (GIL) only allows one thread to execute Python code at a time.
+Multiprocessing creates separate instances of the Python interpreter, each with its own memory and its own GIL.
+This allows tasks to run in parallel across multiple CPU cores.
+Multithreading: This refers to the ability of a processor to execute multiple threads concurrently, where each thread runs a process.
+Multiprocessing: This refers to the ability of a system to run multiple processors in parallel, where each processor can run one or more threads.

 Receiver Example: Multithreading vs. Multiprocessing
 1. Multithreading Example (The "I/O Receiver"):-  Best for when your receiver spends most of its time waiting for incoming network packets.